M3lbz/PasteMenu/README.md

 # PasteMenu

-PasteMenu is an AutoHotKey script that
+PasteMenu is an AutoHotKey script that allows you to set up a local PasteBin that is accessible via a menu triggered by a keyboard shortcut.

+By default the menu trigger is `ctrl + alt + V`

 ## Installation